-The net realised gain (loss) on sale of financial assets and liabilities at fair value through profit or loss represents the difference between the acquisition price, or the carrying amount of a financial instrument, and its sale/settlement price.
-The movement in net unrealised gain on financial assets and liabilities at fair value through profit or loss represents the difference between the acquisition price, or carrying amount of the respective financial instrument at the beginning of the period, and its carrying amount at the end of the period.
+The net realised gain on sale of financial assets at fair value through profit or loss represents the difference between the acquisition price, or the carrying amount of a financial instrument and its sale/settlement price.
+The movement in net unrealised gain/(loss) on financial assets at fair value through profit and loss represents the difference between the acquisition price, or carrying amount of the respective financial instrument at the beginning of the period, and its carrying amount at the end of the period.